 e.
 Repeat steps a-d until the breeding program ends

 Consider the difference between selecting the top 3% versus the top 10% of parents in each breeding cycle.
 Over multiple generations, these seemingly small variations in selection intensity can lead to dramatically different outcomes in the final population’s trait values.
-However, testing every possible combination of parent selection rates in real-world field trials is simply unfeasible.
+However, testing every possible combination of parents in the real-world is simply impossible.

 Breeding simulations perform two main operations: